Christine Fell: Career

 Her interests were in Old English vocabulary and semantics and she established Nottingham as a leading centre for Viking Studies.

-Her book Women in Anglo-Saxon England, has been published in 31 different editions and format.
+Her book Women in Anglo-Saxon England, was an important publication in the history of medieval gender studies, and has been published in 31 different editions and formats.

 She was appointed an OBE for her contribution to Early English Studies.

-She died in 1998 and is commemorated by a trust fund set up in her name, and a sundial on the wall of Highfields House, inscribed in Anglo-Saxon in the manner of the dial from Kirkdale church, North Yorkshire.
+She died in 1998 and is commemorated by a trust fund set up in her name, and a sundial on the wall of Highfields House, inscribed in Old English in the manner of the dial from Kirkdale church, North Yorkshire.

+Fell was honoured by a posthumous Festschrift in 2002 and, in 2007, a cluster of essays inspired by Fell's subjects and methods in the journal Nottingham Medieval Studies by the scholars Christina Lee, Jayne Carroll, Carole Hough, Anne L. Klinck, and Timothy Bolton.